 All the businesses that survive and thrive have one thing in common: the ability to be nimble.
-A successful business knows when to bend, pivot and change to accommodate forces.
-This requires business agility.
-It is a way for businesses to remain agile when markets fluctuate, as they have a tendency to do.
+A successful business is business agile - it knows when to bend, pivot and change to accommodate forces by developing an Agile Environment.
 Business agility is adaptive, continuous, competitive, evolutionary and innovative in nature.
 And this is the step towards transformation.

 Building an agile organization is the key to effectively manage all the change which, also, helps companies reduce their loss ratios.

 Agility is the ability to adapt and respond to change … agile organizations view change as an opportunity, not a threat.

 Due to its flexibility, agile has become one of the most popular approaches to run organizations and manage projects today, irrespective of the industry.
 Over the last decade and a half, organizations have begun to see how agile is benefitting businesses all around the globe.

 According to a survey by Harvard Business Review, companies that provide an agile environment experience a 60% growth in revenue and profits.
 Another finding from Annual State of Agile Marketing Report -2020, 53% of Agile marketing teams can release things faster, and 51% can change gears quickly when feedback demands it.

 As the agile framework is getting widely accepted by organizations, there are some noteworthy trends surveyed and complied by Annual State of Agile Report which goes like, Scrum is the most widely practiced Agile method framework.
 When surveyed at least 75% of respondents practicing Scrum or a hybrid that includes Scrum.
 SAFe® is again the scaling framework of choice, which leads with 35% of the respondents. (year surveyed - 2020)